vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 picture of the organization that outsiders don't have, which gives me more confidence about some things.

-While I would be open to writing about relevant details in the future in depth after running them by FMP, the time constraints I currently have for this post don't permit that.
-However, I can describe some of the kinds of information I have access to, that influences my decision to donate, that an outsider wouldn't have access to:
+In an ideal world, I might want to summarize the private information into nuggets that can be disclosed publicly and run them by FMP before publishing; however, the time constraints I currently have for this post don't permit that.
+However, I can describe some of the *kinds* of information I have access to, that influence my decision to donate, that an outsider wouldn't have access to:

 * Information on foundation funding received by FMP, including the names of foundations, and in many cases the amount and the timing of